This post may contain affiliate links. Please read our disclosure policy.

-Filled with creamy oats, sweet bananas, and berries, a hint of brown sugar, and spices, this Slow Cooker Oatmeal is a breakfast that my whole family enjoys.
-Best of all, this slow cooker oatmeal can be made in just one hour!
+Filled with creamy oats, sweet bananas, berries, a hint of brown sugar, and spices, this Slow Cooker Oatmeal is a breakfast that my whole family enjoys.
+Best of all, this crave-worthy oatmeal can be made in just one hour without any stirring at all!

 Slow Cooker Oatmeal